-As a precaution, the National Advisory Committee on Immunization (NACI) recommends that individuals known to have had GBS within six weeks of a previous influenza vaccination avoid getting the flu.
-The risk of GBS associated with influenza vaccinations must be balanced against the risk of GBS associated with influenza infection itself and all the other benefits of influenza vaccinations.1
+As a precaution, the National Advisory Committee on Immunization (NACI) recommends that individuals known to have had GBS within six weeks of a previous influenza vaccination avoid subsequent vaccinations with the influenza vaccine.
+The risk of GBS associated with influenza vaccinations must be balanced against the risk of GBS associated with influenza infection itself and all the other benefits of influenza vaccinations.